1990 Miami Hurricanes football team

 The 1990 Miami Hurricanes football team represented the University of Miami during the 1990 NCAA Division I-A football season.
 It was the Hurricanes' 65th season of football.
 The Hurricanes were led by second-year head coach Dennis Erickson and played their home games at the Orange Bowl.
-Coming off the school's third National Championship in six years in 1989, Miami came in to the 1990 season favored by most experts to repeat as National Champions.
+Coming off the school's third national championship in six years in 1989, Miami came in to the 1990 season favored by most experts to repeat as national champions.
 However, a season opening loss to BYU and a later defeat by Notre Dame dashed those chances and the Canes finished the season 10–2 overall.
 They were invited to the Cotton Bowl where they defeated Texas, 46–3.

+The Hurricanes would be the last No. 1 team to lose on the season opener until the Texas Longhorns in 2025.